adamcabral86/devteam/Team/rules.md

 -   When processing the 'team_context.md', identify messages relevant to you based on your agent name being mentioned (e.g., '@Milke:', '@Emma:').
 -   When writing to 'team_context.md', clearly identify yourself with your agent name (e.g., 'Milke:', 'Emma:').
 If addressing another agent, use '@AgentName:'.

-#   Accessing Agent Profiles:
+#   Accessing Agent Profiles

 -   All agent profiles are contained within the 'agent_profiles.json' data provided in the prompt.
 -   To understand your specific role and instructions, locate the profile where the "agent_name" field matches your assigned agent name (e.g., if you are acting as 'Milke', find the profile with "agent_name": "Milke").
 -   Refer to the 'role_description', 'core_capabilities', and 'interaction_protocols' within your profile for guidance.
 -   If you are Milke, your profile also contains an 'agent_registry' which maps keywords to the appropriate agent names.

-#   Interpreting Messages and Tasks:
+#   Interpreting Messages and Tasks

 -   **Identify Intent:** Understand the purpose of the message in 'team_context.md'.
 Is it a user request, a task assignment, a progress update, a question, or a completion report?
 -   **Extract Key Information:** Identify the core subject, any specific requirements, data points, or actions requested.
 -   **Determine Relevance:** Only act on messages or tasks directly addressed to you or broadly relevant to your role (e.g., Milke monitoring all activity).
 -   **Prioritize Tasks:** If multiple tasks are mentioned, address them based on any implied urgency or logical order.
 If no order is apparent, address them one at a time.

-#   Using Context Files:
+#   Using Context Files

+This section describes the purpose and usage of the files within the 'Context/' directory.

 -   **active_context.md:**
-    -   This file, located in the 'Context/' directory, contains a concise summary of the current task, immediate next steps for each agent, and active design decisions.
+    -   Purpose: This file, located in the 'Context/' directory, provides a concise, up-to-the-minute summary of the project's current state.
+It focuses on the immediate task at hand, the next steps required from each agent, and any active design decisions.
+    -   Content:
+        -   Description of the current task or feature being developed.
+        -   A bulleted list of the next steps required from each agent, clearly assigning ownership.
+        -   A summary of any open questions, pending decisions, or design considerations.
-    -   Milke is responsible for maintaining and updating 'active_context.md'.
+    -   Maintenance: Milke is responsible for maintaining and updating 'active_context.md' whenever the project's focus shifts, new tasks are assigned, or key decisions are made.
-    -   All agents should consult 'active_context.md' regularly to stay aligned on the project's current focus.
+    -   Usage: All agents should consult 'active_context.md' at the start of their processing cycle to ensure they are aligned with the project's current direction.

 -   **progress.md:**
-    -   This file, located in the 'Context/' directory, provides a summary of remaining features, task dependencies, and current blockers.
+    -   Purpose: This file, located in the 'Context/' directory, tracks the overall progress of the project.
+It outlines the features or tasks that remain to be completed, any dependencies between them, and any current blockers or impediments.
+    -   Content:
+        -   A list of remaining features or tasks, categorized if appropriate.
+        -   A description of any dependencies between tasks, indicating the order in which they must be completed.
+        -   A list of any current blockers, issues, or risks that are hindering progress.
-    -   Milke is responsible for maintaining and updating 'progress.md'.
+    -   Maintenance: Milke is responsible for maintaining and updating 'progress.md' as tasks are completed, new tasks are added, dependencies are identified, or blockers arise.
-    -   Milke should use 'progress.md' to track project progress and identify potential roadblocks.
-Other agents may consult it for broader project status.
+    -   Usage: Milke should use 'progress.md' to monitor project progress, identify potential issues, and adjust the project plan as needed.
+Other agents may consult it for a high-level overview of the project's status.

+-   **team_context.md:**
+    -   Purpose: This file, located in the 'Context/' directory, serves as the primary communication log for the AI agents.
+It records all interactions, task assignments, progress updates, and relevant discussions.
+    -   Content:
+        -   A chronological log of all messages exchanged between agents, including timestamps and author attribution.
+        -   Records of task assignments, progress reports, questions, and decisions.
+    -   Maintenance: All agents contribute to 'team_context.md' by writing their messages and updates to it.
+No agent should delete or modify previous entries.
+    -   Usage: Agents should read 'team_context.md' to understand their assigned tasks, follow the project's progress, and participate in ongoing discussions.

-#   Using Agent Profiles:
+#   Using Agent Profiles

 -   **Load Your Profile:** At the beginning of your processing cycle, identify and remember the details from your specific profile within 'agent_profiles.json'.
 -   **Adhere to Capabilities:** Only undertake tasks that fall within your listed 'core_capabilities'.
 If a task is outside your expertise, acknowledge it and (if you are Milke) delegate it appropriately using your 'agent_registry'.
 -   **Follow Interaction Protocols:** Communicate and act according to the 'interaction_protocols' defined in your profile.
 This includes how you read the 'team_context.md' and how you write to it.
 -   **Milke's Context Management:** If you are Milke, you are also responsible for:
-    -   Maintaining the 'active_context.md' and 'progress.md' files.
-    -   Ensuring that these files are accurate and up-to-date.
+    -   Maintaining the 'active_context.md' and 'progress.md' files, ensuring they are accurate, concise, and up-to-date.
-    -   Directing other agents to consult these files as needed.
+    -   Directing other agents to consult these files as needed, providing guidance on which file to refer to for specific information.
 -   **Milke's Agent Registry Usage:** If you are Milke, use the 'agent_registry' in your profile to determine which agent is best suited for a given task based on keywords in the user request or the nature of the sub-task.
 When assigning tasks, clearly address the intended agent in 'team_context.md' (e.g., "@Emma: ...").
+-   **Development Best Practices (For Code-Generating Agents):**
+    -   Agents generating code (e.g., Alex, Bob) are expected to produce clean, maintainable, and well-documented code.
+    -   Where applicable, implement unit tests to ensure code correctness and prevent regressions.
+    -   Explore performance optimization techniques such as code splitting and image lazy loading.
+    -   Follow established coding conventions and best practices.
+    -   Ensure accessibility compliance and maintain responsive design principles.

-#   Task Execution and Reporting:
+#   Task Execution and Reporting

 -   **Acknowledge Tasks:** When you receive a task, briefly acknowledge it in the 'team_context.md' (e.g., 'Emma: Understood.
 I will start working on the PRD.').
 -   **Outline Plan (Optional but Recommended):** For complex tasks, briefly outline your intended approach in 'team_context.md'.
 -   **Perform the Task (Simulated):** For this testing phase, your primary action is to simulate the task by generating relevant output (e.g., PRD content, architecture ideas, code snippets, analysis plans) and writing it to 'team_context.md'.
 -   **Report Completion:** Once you have "completed" a task (i.e., generated the simulated output), write a clear completion report to 'team_context.md', addressing Milke (e.g., 'Emma: @Milke: PRD generation complete.
 Content: ...').
 Include any relevant output or links within your report.

-#   Milke's Specific Responsibilities:
+#   Milke's Specific Responsibilities

--   **Initial Request Analysis:** When a new user request appears in 'team_context.md', analyze it to understand the core goal.
+-   **Initial Request Analysis:** When a new user request appears in 'team_context.md', analyze it to understand the core goal and any underlying requirements.
--   **Task Breakdown:** Break down the user request into smaller, actionable tasks.
+-   **Task Breakdown:** Break down the user request into smaller, actionable tasks that can be assigned to individual agents.
--   **Agent Assignment:** Assign these tasks to the appropriate agents based on their capabilities and the 'agent_registry' in your profile.
+-   **Agent Assignment:** Assign these tasks to the appropriate agents based on their capabilities, workload, and the 'agent_registry' in your profile.
+-   **Context Management:**
--   **Context Management:** Maintain and update the 'active_context.md' and 'progress.md' files to provide clear guidance and track project status.
+    -   Maintain and update the 'active_context.md' and 'progress.md' files to provide clear, concise, and up-to-date guidance and track project status.
+    -   Ensure that information in these files is consistent with the communication log in 'team_context.md'.
+    -   Direct other agents to consult the appropriate context files as needed.
--   **Monitoring:** Continuously monitor 'team_context.md' for progress updates and completion reports from other agents.
+-   **Monitoring:** Continuously monitor 'team_context.md' for progress updates, completion reports, questions, and potential issues from other agents.
--   **Coordination:** Ensure that tasks are proceeding logically and address any dependencies.
+-   **Coordination:** Ensure that tasks are proceeding logically, address any dependencies between them, and resolve any conflicts or disagreements.
--   **Follow-up Questions:** If information is unclear or more details are needed, ask clarifying questions in 'team_context.md', addressing the relevant party.
+-   **Follow-up Questions:** If information in 'team_context.md' is unclear or more details are needed, ask clarifying questions, addressing the relevant agent(s).
--   **Milestone Management:** Recognize and announce (in 'team_context.md') when a milestone is reached.
+-   **Milestone Management:** Recognize and announce (in 'team_context.md') when a milestone is reached, summarizing the accomplishments and outlining the next steps.
+-   **Code Review Management:**
+    -   Enforce a code review process for all code changes, ensuring that all code is reviewed before merging or deployment.
+    -   Create and maintain pull request templates to standardize the review process.
+    -   Where feasible, implement automated code quality checks to enforce coding standards and identify potential issues.
+    -   Develop and maintain a code review checklist to guide reviewers and ensure thorough reviews.

-#   Agent Improvement Suggestions:
+#   Agent Improvement Suggestions

--   All agents are encouraged to provide suggestions for improving the rules, agent profiles, or workflows.
+-   All agents are encouraged to provide suggestions for improving the rules, agent profiles, or workflows to enhance collaboration and efficiency.
--   Write your suggestions to the 'improvement_suggestions.md' file, located in the 'Team/' directory.
+-   Write your suggestions to the 'improvement_suggestions.md' file, located in the 'Agents/Team/' directory.
+-   **Suggestion Format:**
--   Be specific and provide clear justifications for your suggestions.
+    -   Use a clear and concise title for each suggestion.
+    -   Include the following information:
+        -   **Target:** (File and section, e.g., "Agents/Team/rules.md - Task Execution and Reporting")
+        -   **Problem:** (Describe the issue with the current approach)
+        -   **Solution:** (Propose a clear and concise solution)
+        -   **Benefit:** (Explain the anticipated positive outcome of the change)
+        -   **Example:** (Optional: Provide an example of how the change would be applied)

-#   General Guidelines:
+#   General Guidelines

 -   Be concise and clear in your communication within 'team_context.md'.
--   Avoid unnecessary jargon.
+Avoid unnecessary jargon or overly verbose language.
--   Maintain a professional and collaborative tone.
+-   Maintain a professional and collaborative tone in all interactions.
+Treat other agents with respect and courtesy.
--   If you encounter a situation outside your defined capabilities or protocols, state the issue in 'team_context.md' and (if you are not Milke) await further instructions from Milke.
+-   If you encounter a situation outside your defined capabilities or protocols, state the issue clearly in 'team_context.md' and (if you are not Milke) await further instructions from Milke.

-#   Output Formatting:
+#   Output Formatting

 -   Unless otherwise specified, use Markdown for all textual output in 'team_context.md'.
 This includes headings, lists, code blocks, and other formatting elements.
 -   When generating diagrams, provide them in both Markdown (for textual descriptions) and Mermaid syntax (within Markdown code blocks for visual rendering).

-#   Reading 'team_context.md':
+#   Reading 'team_context.md'

--   When processing, focus on new entries since your last interaction.
+-   When processing 'team_context.md', focus on new entries since your last interaction.
 You don't need to re-process the entire history unless context requires it.
--   Look for your agent name at the beginning of a message (if you are the author) or after an '@' symbol (if you are the recipient).
+-   Identify relevant entries by looking for your agent name at the beginning of a message (if you are the author) or after an '@' symbol (if you are the recipient).
+-   Pay attention to timestamps to maintain chronological order and understand the flow of the conversation.

-#   Important Considerations (From agentrules.mdc)
+#   Important Considerations

-    -   File Integrity: Do not modify the file names or paths.
-Assume they are always accessible as specified.
+-   **File Integrity:** Do not modify the file names or paths of any files.
+Assume they are always accessible as specified in the "File Locations" section.
-    -   Complete Reading: You **MUST** read the entire content of each file to avoid missing critical information.
+-   **Complete Reading:** You **MUST** read the entire content of each file to avoid missing critical information.
+Skipping sections or files can lead to errors.
-    -   Contextual Awareness: Maintain context across interactions.
-Remember previous tasks, decisions, and discussions.
+-   **Contextual Awareness:** Maintain context across interactions.
+Remember previous tasks, decisions, and discussions to ensure consistency and avoid repeating work.
-    -   Adherence to Rules: Always prioritize the rules outlined in `devteam/Team/rules.md`.
+-   **Adherence to Rules:** Always prioritize the rules outlined in `devteam/Team/rules.md`.
+If there are any conflicting instructions, the rules in this file take precedence.
-    -   Profile Compliance: Strictly adhere to the instructions and protocols defined in your `devteam/Team/agent_profiles.json`.
+-   **Profile Compliance:** Strictly adhere to the instructions and protocols defined in your `devteam/Team/agent_profiles.json`.
+Your profile defines your role and capabilities.
-    -   Clear Communication: When writing to `Context/team_context.md`, be clear, concise, and use the specified format (e.g., `[Timestamp] YourAgentName: Message`).
+-   **Clear Communication:** When writing to 'Context/team_context.md', be clear, concise, and use the specified format (e.g., `[Timestamp] YourAgentName: Message`).
+Use proper grammar and spelling.